-How does a TTR work?
+How does a Transition to retirement income account work?

 Please note: Accessing your super benefits may affect your eligibility for social security benefits.
 Call us on 13 11 84 to check.

-Ready to activate your Income account?
+Ready to activate your Transition to retirement income account?

 The Federal Government “preserves” your super by restricting when you can access your money.
 This means any money you invest in super stays in super, until you at least reach your “preservation” age.
 The preservation age is a Government specified age at which you can access your super benefits once you retire and depends on your date of birth as shown below: